 Is CBD Effective at Relieving Nagging Tooth Pain?

-You may have heard of CBD being used to treat joint pain, nausea, anxiety, sleep disorders, and many more conditions or symptoms.
+You may have heard of CBD being used to treat joint pain, nausea, sleep disorders, and many more conditions or symptoms.
 But have you ever considered if CBD would be an effective solution for nagging tooth pains?

 Tooth pain is one of the most inconvenient and bothersome feelings we experience.
 And unless you have a dentist readily available to help you treat your dental dilemma, even minor symptoms of dental pain can ruin your day.